The ultimate performance of the Rasnik 3-point alignment system

-The basic principle of the CCD-Rasnik alignment system is shown in Fig~\ref{fig:Principle}.
-The optical axis, running from the centre of the image sensor through the optical centre of the lens, crosses the mask at a specific point.
-This point is represented by the centre of the images from the sensor.
-The image analysis routine yields an X and Y coordinate of the crossing point, using the mask pattern as coordinate system.
+The basic principle of the CCD-Rasnik alignment system is shown in fig.\ref{fig:Principle}.
+The \textbf{optical axis}, running from the centre of the image sensor through the optical centre of the lens, crosses the mask at a specific point.
+This point is projected in the centre of the images from the sensor.
+The image analysis routine yields an $x$ and $y$ coordinate of this crossing point, with the mask pattern defining the coordinate system.
 Given the known mask pattern and the pitch of the pixels of the image sensor, the scale of the image can be obtained as third output parameter.
-This scale S equals the ratio of the image and object distances.
-The scale, equal to $1$ if the lens is in the centre between the mask and the sensor, adds the third dimension to the Rasnik system.
+This scale S equals the ratio of the image and object distances: S = $1$ if the lens is in the centre between the mask and the sensor.
 The fourth output parameter is the differential rotation $\theta_z$ of the mask and the sensor around the optical ($z$) axis.

-\textbf{The pattern of the coded mask}.
-The position of the image on the sensor is defined by the black-white contours of the pattern: see Fig~\ref{fig:pixcon}.